1. Development of kittens

 -

-Once the kittens can walk, they also discover what playing and wrestling is - brothers and/or sisters are now more than just a source of warmth in the nest.
+Once the kittens can walk, they also discover what playing and roughhousing is.
+Brothers and/or sisters are now more than just a source of warmth in the nest.

 -

-From week 3 the first milk teeth break through; in addition to mother's milk, the kittens are introduced to soaked, solid food.
+From week 3, the first milk teeth erupt.
+In addition to mother's milk, the kittens are introduced to soaked, solid food.

 -

-Kittens are introduced to the litter box and begin potty training for home life.
+Kittens are introduced to the litter box and begin housebreaking for life in the home.

 -

-By the time the kittens are 3 weeks old, their birth weight has quadrupled and they weigh around 445 grams.
+When the kittens are 3 weeks old, their birth weight has already quadrupled and they weigh around 445 grams.

 1 day after birth